 City Lights was immediately successful upon release on March 7, 1931, with positive reviews and worldwide rentals of more than $4 million.
 Today, many critics consider it not only the highest accomplishment of Chaplin's career, but one of the greatest films of all time.
 Chaplin biographer Jeffrey Vance believes "City Lights is not only Charles Chaplin's masterpiece; it is an act of defiance" as it premiered four years into the era of sound films which began with the premiere of The Jazz Singer (1927).[4]
 In 1991, the Library of Congress selected City Lights for preservation in the United States National Film Registry as being "culturally, historically, or aesthetically significant".[5][6]
 In 2007, the American Film Institute ranked it 11th on its list of the best American films ever made.
 In 1949, the critic James Agee called the film's final scene "the greatest single piece of acting ever committed to celluloid".[7]

-After the Tramp leaves, the flower girl tells her grandmother about her kind and wealthy friend.
+That evening, the Tramp saves a drunken millionaire from suicide.
+The millionaire takes the Tramp, his new best friend, back to his mansion for champagne, then to a party.
+After helping the millionaire home the next morning, he sees the flower girl en route to her street corner.
+He gets some money from the millionaire, buys all her flowers and drives her home in the millionaire's car.
+After the Tramp leaves, the flower girl tells her grandmother about her kind, wealthy friend.
 Meanwhile, the Tramp returns to the mansion, where the millionaire – now sober – does not remember him and throws him out.
 Later that day, the millionaire is once again intoxicated and, seeing the Tramp on the street, invites him home for a lavish party.
-But the next morning history repeats itself: the millionaire is again sober and the Tramp is again out on his ear.
+However, the millionaire is sober again the next morning and again kicks the Tramp out.

-On his lunch break, he brings the girl groceries while her grandmother is out selling flowers.
-To entertain her he reads a newspaper aloud; in it is a story about a Viennese doctor's blindness cure.
-"Wonderful, then I'll be able to see you", says the girl – and the Tramp is struck by what may happen should she gain her sight and discover that he is not the wealthy man she imagines.
+Finding that the girl is not at her usual corner, the Tramp goes to her apartment and overhears a doctor telling the grandmother that the girl has a fever.
+Determined to help, the Tramp takes a job as a street sweeper.
+On his lunch break, he brings the girl groceries.
+To entertain her, he reads a newspaper aloud, including a story about a Viennese doctor's blindness cure.
+"Wonderful, then I'll be able to see you," says the girl.
 He also finds an eviction notice the girl's grandmother has hidden.
-As he leaves, he promises the girl that he will pay the rent.
+As he leaves, he pledges to pay the rent.

 Cast- Virginia Cherrill as the blind girl